vmware-archive/brand/README.md

 Concourse Design system is in a state of iteration as we build out new features that break the current UI.
 Building this documentation is to ensure consistency in brand, visual, and user interface design as the application grows and changes.

 ## Global Elements
+The Global Elements section standardizes the guidelines, formats and measurements of all general design elements, which form the design foundation of the product.

 ### Colors